reveddit/ragger/README.md

 ### Download

-To download all of the Pushshift dumps for both comments and submissions, run
+To download the subset of Pushshift comment and submission dumps used by this project, run

 ```
 ./downloadPushshiftDumps.sh
 ```

 The results will be in `data/0-pushshift_raw/`.
+The script's comments mention why only a subset of data is used.

-`./groupDaily.sh` creates monthly files from daily files and moves the daily files to another directory.
+Then run `./groupDaily.sh`.
+This creates monthly files from daily files and moves the daily files to another directory.

+Here is another Pushshift download script: [`reddit_content_mod/pushshift/pull_data.py`](https://github.com/guywuolletjr/reddit_content_mod/blob/master/pushshift/pull_data.py)

 ## Usage